AI-SDC/SACRO-ML/examples/README.md

 $ aisdc run target_rf_nursery attack.yaml
 ```

-If you are unable to use the Python `Target` class to generate the `target.yaml` you can generate one using the CLI tool:
+If you are unable to use the Python `Target` class to generate the `target_dir/` containing the `target.yaml` you can generate one using the CLI tool:

 ```
 $ aisdc gen-target
 ```

+## User Stories

+A collection of user guides can be found in the [`user_stories`](user_stories) folder of this repository.
+These guides include configurable examples from the perspective of both a researcher and a TRE, with separate scripts for each.
+Instructions on how to use each of these scripts and which scripts to use are included in the README located in the folder.

 ## Notebooks

-The `notebooks` folder contains short tutorials on the basic concept of "safe_XX" versions of machine learning algorithms, and examples of some specific algorithms.
+The `notebooks` folder contains short tutorials on the basic concept of "safe" versions of machine learning algorithms, and examples of some specific algorithms.

 ## Risk Examples